 - More fiduciary training on claims handling to ensure a “full and fair review” – the legal standard approved by the U.S. Supreme Court for ERISA benefit claims.

 Negligence liability exposure is also a powerful force for good.
 An employer’s loss of “Exclusive Remedy” protection can have an enormously positive impact on employee advocacy!
-Texas employers sponsoring injury benefit plans and their insurers would much rather promote good communication, safe workplaces and professionally-paid medical and disability benefits, than encounter disgruntled workers with damage claims for negligence that may have caused the injury.
+Texas employers sponsoring injury benefit programs and their insurers would much rather promote good communication, safe workplaces and professionally-paid medical and disability benefits, than encounter disgruntled workers with damage claims for negligence that may have caused the injury.
 That’s one reason why these Texas programs pioneered employee advocacy techniques decades ago.

 No Texas employer should simply “opt out” of workers’ compensation and fail to protect its injured workers.
 Gratefully, that behavior is far from the norm.
-Compared to other states that have a mandatory workers’ comp system, the Texas Department of Insurance reports a very high percentage (94%) of all Texas workers as having either workers’ compensation or injury benefit plan protection.
+Compared to other states that have a mandatory workers’ comp system, the Texas Department of Insurance reports a very high percentage (94%) of all Texas workers as having either workers’ compensation or injury benefit program protection.

 To help workers know where their employer stands, the state maintains publicly available lists.

-Employers not found on these lists are likely (and at a minimum) out of compliance with current Texas law reporting requirements, and should recognize that employee advocacy through workers’ compensation or a Texas injury benefit plan is good for business.
+Employers not found on these lists are likely (and at a minimum) out of compliance with current Texas law reporting requirements, and should recognize that employee advocacy through workers’ compensation or a Texas injury benefit program is good for business.